Jamie12341324/monster-records/README.md

 * Test 8 once the form is correctly submited the user is taken to a success page to show everything has worked which it does
 ![form success page](assets/images/images-for-readme/final-success-page-testing2.PNG)
-* Test 9 the site has a custom 404 error pag whcih you can see in the image below
+* Test 9 the site has a custom 404 error pag which you can see in the image below
 ![Error 404 page](assets/images/images-for-readme/error-page-testing.PNG)
 # How do you deploy your site?
 A guide to publishing a site on github was found at